neondatabase/website/content/docs/reference/glossary.md

 ### Backpressure

 A mechanism that manages the lag between the Pageserver and Compute Node or the Pageserver and Write-Ahead Log (WAL) service.
-If a compute node or WAL service runs ahead of the Pageserver, the time to serve page requests increases, which could result in increased query durations or timeout errors.
+If a Compute Node or WAL service runs ahead of the Pageserver, the time to serve page requests increases, which could result in increased query times or timeout errors.

 <a id="branches-coming-soon/"></a>